LINBIT/virter/doc/provisioning.md

 **NOTE**: This step requires that the `rsync` program is installed both on the host and on the guest machine.
 The user is responsible for making sure that this requirement is met.

 The `rsync` provisioning step accepts the following parameters:
-* `source` is as a glob pattern of files on the host machine.
+* `source` is a glob pattern of files on the host machine.
   It will first be expanded as a Go template and then interpreted according to the rules of Go's [filepath.Match](https://golang.org/pkg/path/filepath/#Match) function, so refer to the Go documentation for details.
+  All matched files must be within the current working directory.
 * `dest` is the path on the guest machine(s) where the files should be copied to.

 The glob-expanded `source` list of files and the `dest` path are passed verbatim to the `rsync` command line, so `rsync`'s path rules apply.
 Refer to the `rsync` documentation for more details.